After being read last rites, Skowhegan teen shot with pellet gun expected to live

 “I know my son, he’s really strong,” Lauri Quimby, 45, said.
 “It just wasn’t meant to be that he’d die.
 You know when you can feel it?”

-[Skowhegan teen in critical condition after being shot in head with pellet gun]
+[ Skowhegan teen in critical condition after being shot in head with pellet gun]

-But her son’s prognosis wasn’t so optimistic on Sunday afternoon, when a doctor said wouldn’t live, Lauri Quimby said.
+But her son’s prognosis wasn’t so optimistic on Sunday afternoon, when a doctor said he wouldn’t live, Lauri Quimby said.

-Around 12:30 p.m. on Sunday, the 19-year-old was flown by a LifeFlight helicopter from Skowhegan to Bangor, after his friend, 20-year-old William McCarty, called 911 to report that Charlie had been shot in the head inside McCarty’s Joyce Street residence, according to Skowhegan police Chief David Bucknam.
+Around 12:30 p.m.
+Sunday, the 19-year-old was flown by a LifeFlight helicopter from Skowhegan to Bangor, after his friend, 20-year-old William McCarty, called 911 to report that Charlie had been shot in the head inside McCarty’s Joyce Street residence, according to Skowhegan police Chief David Bucknam.

 McCarty allegedly pulled the trigger, according to Skowhegan police who continue to investigate the incident.
 It’s still unclear what happened that afternoon while the young men, whom Lauri Quimby described as on-and-off friends, were hanging out, she said.